 Students perform with and meet the curricular requirements of the Chamber Choir.
-In addition, students will prepare an e-portfolio consisting of individual performances of solo literature from difficulty levels V-VI (on a scale of VI) and written assignments including research, analysis, and reflection of performances.
+In addition, students will prepare an e-portfolio consisting of individual performances of solo literature from difficulty levels V-VI and written assignments including research, analysis, and reflection of performances.
 The number of required non-school hour performances and practices during a school year may not exceed 40.